Azure/PyRIT/doc/contributing/style_guide.md

 Deviations from any particular rule can occur depending on context and need.

-- Strict rules should be included in the pre-commit hooks internally as well as externally .
+- Strict rules should be included in the pre-commit hooks.
 This is currently run as part of the build pipelines.
 If we want to enforce style, it's best to do here.
 - Use explicit types and return values when possible
 - Comments are highly encouraged.
 We use docstrings under the function.
 The docstring format should align with Google guidelines .
 - Long line lengths are discouraged (>= ~120)